codolab/candy/packages/moon-native/README.md

 For example about platform variants: `web:`, `ios:`, `android:`

-Happy to see you open if you have any ideas.
+Happy to see you open issue if you have any ideas.